The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 So there you have it.
 I think the hotel reimbursement alone justifies the increase (if you would’ve spent $200 at hotels anyway over the course of one year, which is probably pretty easy for most).

-But assuming you intend to use streaming services, sign up for CLEAR, or get an Equinox membership, you’ve got an additional $719 in value each year.
+But assuming you intend to use the lululemon credits (guilty), the Resy credit, or the hotel credits, you’ve got an additional $300–$600 in value each year.

 AmEx often has really good offers that are rolling – they aren’t part of the annual benefits, but are often valuable nonetheless.
 For example, I got $100 off at Best Buy when I bought a $330 iPad for Thomas.